Features, Off-Campus Profiles, Profiles

 “What she’s doing in her consulate role actually affects tourism and is really good for tourism,” Ivey said.

-One of the projects surrounding tourism that Seigenthaler Pierce spearheaded is a new, nonstop flight on Aer Lingus between Dublin and Nashville, beginning in April 2025.
+One of the tourism projects Seigenthaler Pierce was involved in is a new, nonstop flight on Aer Lingus between Dublin and Nashville, which will begin in April 2025.

 “[The flight] is great for tourism because we can bring more visitors in,” Ivey said.
 “She’s been instrumental in helping us get this flight and then also in bringing the minister for tourism from Ireland to Nashville so we could meet and make that connection and collaborate together.”